Particular/docs.particular.net/persistence/sql/migrating-from-nhibernate.md

 ### Outbox

-NHibernate has an `OutboxRecord` table and requires a separate DB catalog, schema, or server for each logical endpoint.
+NHibernate has an `OutboxRecord` table shared by all endpoints, where in later versions the endpoint name is prepended to the MessageId.
 SQL Persistence has a table, `<endpoint_name>_OutboxData`, for each logical endpoint.

-## Outbox retension
+## Outbox retention

-If outbox retention period is set to a very large period and the message throughput is high then such a migration will take a while to complete.
+If the outbox retention period is set to a very large period and the message throughput is high then such a migration will take a while to complete.
 It is recommended to keep the retention period as low as possible.

 - [NHibernate Deduplication record lifespan](/persistence/nhibernate/outbox.md#deduplication-record-lifespan)
 - [SQL Persistence Deduplication record lifespan](/persistence/sql/outbox.md#deduplication-record-lifespan)